shahabsiavash/KayKhosrow-Font/README.md

 IX.
 Inline

-X. Pure Persian
+X. Pure Persian*

+* Pure Persian style only produces pure Persian letters and also replaces Latin letters with phonetic ones, enabling all Persian people to write Persain words with Latin letters.

-Plus: 4 ttf "Color Fonts" (layers, COLR, SVG, sbix)
+Plus: A "Color Font" (4 TTF file: Layers, COLR, SVG, sbix)

 ICYDN: http://blog.fontlab.com/font-tech/color-fonts/color-font-format-proposals/

+I did metrics, kerning and hinting for all of them.
+2 styles support Stylistic Alternates {salt}.

 This font and its styles are pioneers in some aspects:

 - The first Persian-Latin font that brings axactly similar glyphs for the 2 languages.
-- The first Persian font with separated (detached) glyphs.
+- The first Persian font with totally new detached glyphs.
-- The first Persian font with 10 different styles.
+- The first Persian font with 10+1 different styles.
 - The first Persian font with a "Pure Persian" style, which you can wrtie Pinglish or Persian in a new way.
-- The First Persian font that suggest a color font.
+- The First Persian color font.

 And of course a neat monospaced isometric Latin font with 10 styles and 4 versions of a color font is included.

-Persian (Arabic) typefaces are very poor when it comes to styles and creativity.
-Unfortunately, Google Fonts doesn’t have a lot of them.
+Persian (Arabic) typefaces are very poor when it comes to styles and modernity.
+Unfortunately, Google Fonts doesn’t have a lot of them, too.

 I hope this can be a good candidate to be in the GF.

 Thanks for reading this,